 - Team Player: Much of the course requires students to work in a group and develop their interactive skills.

 - Enthusiasm: The confidence to ‘have a go’ in all areas of the course.

-A GCSE grade B in Drama and English Literature and Language is a required entry for the course.
+A GCSE grade 6 in Drama and English Literature and Language is a required entry for the course.

 However, in exceptional circumstances related experience will be considered.

-We regularly arrange visits to a wide range of theatre, which have recently included: ‘Othello’, ‘The Believers’ and ‘Beautiful Burnout’ produced by Frantic Assembly; ‘Blood Brothers’ by Willy Russell; ‘Curious Incident of the Dog in the Night Time’ produced by The National Theatre, ‘Great Britain’ by Richard Bean, ‘1984’ produced by Headlong, ‘The 39 Steps’, ‘Threepenny Opera’ produced by the National Theatre and ‘The Woman in Black’.
-‘Warhorse’ at the Bristol Hippodrome is already booked for the next academic year.
+We regularly arrange visits to a wide range of theatre, which have recently included: ‘Othello’, ‘The Believers’ and ‘Beautiful Burnout’ produced by Frantic Assembly; ‘Blood Brothers’ by Willy Russell; ‘Curious Incident of the Dog in the Night Time’ produced by The National Theatre, ‘Great Britain’ by Richard Bean, ‘1984’ produced by Headlong, ‘The 39 Steps’, ‘Threepenny Opera’ produced by the National Theatre, ‘The Woman in Black’ and ‘Warhorse’.

 Inter-personal, teamwork and presentation skills, together with imagination and creativity are crucial to every career.
 Drama students are popular with all employers because they have creative, communication and organisational skills.
 Students develop confidence, self-presentation, analytical skills and self-discipline.
 They will also get used to working in a team and develop good research skills – abilities that will take them far.